chainwikinet/wikijs-farm-content/strategy.md

 [es-frenbtc]: https://etherscan.io/token/0xfbe122d0ba3c75e1f7c80bd27613c9f35b81feec
 [es-fcrvrenwbtc]: https://etherscan.io/token/0x192E9d29D43db385063799BC239E772c3b6888F3

+# Obsolete Farming Strategies

+> Strategies in this section are obsolete, provided for technical purposes only. {.is-danger}

-## (Obsolete) Farming SWRV with Stablecoins
+## Farming SWRV with Stablecoins

 This strategy farms SWRV, the [Swerve Finance DAO token][swrv].

 > You do not receive SWRV directly.
 Instead, the farmed SWRV is sold to return more stablecoins to you when you withdraw.
 {.is-info}

-> This strategy is obsolete, provided for technical purposes only. {.is-danger}

  | | |
 |------------------|-|